Nicola Hitchcock

 Nicola Corinne Hitchcock is a British singer and songwriter.
 She is best known for having been one half of the trip hop duo Mandalay (along with Saul Freeman).
 Following the demise of Mandalay, she has worked with various dance music and avant-garde musicians including Chris Brann and Ryuichi Sakamoto but has more recently returned to her solo career.

 History

 Childhood and musical roots

-Nicola Hitchcock's father was a musician, actor and script writer, TV producer/director – her parents divorced, her father leaving the family home when Nicola was three.
+Nicola Hitchcock's father was a musician, actor, script writer, and TV producer/director.
+He left the family home when Nicola was three after her parents divorced.
 She has credited her father for her initial interest in music and for teaching her how to create her first songs.
 She began seriously writing songs from the age of nine, when she received her first acoustic guitar.
-Early influences included The Beatles and Carole King.
+Early influences included the Beatles and Carole King.